flauwekeul/honeycomb/README.md

 ### Features

-1. Make it possible to add custom properties to the hex prototype when calling `Grid()`.
 2. Add possibility to [stretch hexes](http://www.redblobgames.com/grids/hexagons/implementation.html#layout-test-size-tall); they needn't be regularly shaped.
 This is an [actual request](https://github.com/flauwekeul/honeycomb/issues/1) as well.
 3. Make it an option to filter overlapping hexes when multiple shapes are rendered.
 4. More examples in docs.
 Preferably examples that show code _and_ the results.
 Still looking for a tool that does this.